by Mike Rossi

 to several square kilometres today.

-I was 70 years old when I started my photographic journey; to seek the truth in relation to my life.
-I was of course, very nervous.
-My first surprise was to discover that in some areas 80% of the shacks, Wendy huts and RDP house are covered or surrounded by razor or barb-wire.
+Through the narratives of workers in our valley, I decided to document their lives — to shed some light on their existence.
+My first surprise was to discover that in some areas 80% of the shacks are surrounded by razor wire.
 What does that tell you?
 Poor people are robbed by individuals who have even less.
-This insecurity is often reflected when a family group, and friends build shacks together.
-They create fort-like defences — one way in — one way out.
+Family and friends build shacks together.
+They create fort-like defences — one way in, one way out.

-The rambling settlement is several ghettos within one large ghetto.
+The rambling settlement is made up of several ghettos.
 You have the Xhosas in one suburb, called Siyanyanzela, meaning, The land we took by force, which they did through conflict with the landowners, police and anybody that objected.
-Adjacent is Naledi, meaning Peace – conceptually, diametrically opposed in philosophy.
+Adjacent is Naledi, meaning Peace – conceptually, opposed in philosophy.
 But its reality is different.
-The ghettos are a mixed community of ancestry.
-The coloureds, depending on hierarchy live in Pineview, Snake Park, Beverly Hills and Melrose Place.
-There are other suburbs which I learn of every day.
-The Zimbabweans, Zulu, Somalians, Nigerians, Malawians and other foreign ethnic groups fit in where they are accepted.
+The ghettos are a mixed community of ancestry, each occupied by an ethnic group.
 In-between, gangsters, drug dealers and robbers live; hence the barbwire.
-But less so in Siyanyanzela which is 100% Xhosa.
-In one sense that 100% is like barbed wire.
-If you are not Xhosa you will be instantly spotted like a snooping drone.

 In an environment of economic segregation and concentrated poverty what are the chances of success?
-How many make their way out to a better life out of the poverty trap?
+How many make their way to a better life out of the poverty trap?
 One in 50?
-One in 500?
 One in 5000?
 Some do.
-There are entrepreneurial auto-electricians, hairdressing owners, shack builders, barbers, bakers, butchers, pig, cattle, turkey, duck and sheep breeders.
-Many may never escape, yet are sustained by their religion; some save every cent and borrow too, accepting a life of debt, to give their children a better chance through education.
+There are entrepreneurial auto-electricians, salon owners, barbers, bakers, and butchers.
+They breed pigs, cattle, turkey and sheep.
+Some are sustained by religion; a few save every cent and borrow as well, accepting a life of debt, to give their children a better chance through education.
 A lot slide through life with alcohol turning their children into beggars.

-When you enter the environment of shack homes you will see a simplicity of life devoid of the trappings of middle class.
-No painted walls or art as you see in trendy coffee-table books — just the basic necessities.
-Maybe a run-down fridge if they are on the upper class echelons of the settlement or probably a cooler box if they are not.
-For some a tin shack and blanket bed must do.
+When you enter a shack home you will see the simplicity of life.
+No painted walls or art as in coffee-table books — just the basics.
+Maybe a run-down fridge if they’re on the upper-class echelons of the settlement or probably a cooler box if they are not.
+For some, a tin shack and blanket bed must do.